 The number-one thing you can do is research how much of your city’s budget goes toward police, and lobby your lawmakers to reallocate that spending toward healthcare, education, and housing.
 There are local efforts underway in several major cities.
 If you're able to, attend your local city council meetings to be part of the conversation on the budget.
 The Leadership Conference on Civil and Human Rights has created a toolkit with resources and information for how to get involved.

-You can learn more about the history of police violence in Minneapolis and donate to MPD150, an effort toward a police-free Minneapolis.
+You can learn more about the history of police violence in Minneapolis and donate through MPD150, an effort toward a police-free Minneapolis.

-Communities United for Police Reform in New York City works to end discriminatory policing and seeks a $1 billion budget cut to the NYPD through its #NYCBudgetJustice campaign.
+Communities United for Police Reform in New York City works to end discriminatory policing and trains communities to know their rights.